 Deputy Prime Minister and Minister of Foreign Affairs and European Integration of Montenegro

-Igor Lukšić was born on 14 June 1976, in Bar, Montenegro where he finished elementary and secondary school.
-He graduated on 10 June 1998 from the University of Montenegro, Faculty of Economics in Podgorica, Entrepreneurship department.
-He obtained a Master’s Degree at the same institution on 3 October 2002 (thesis: “Spontaneous Order and Transition”) and a Ph.D. on 10 September 2005 (thesis: “Transition – Process of Achieving Economic and Political Freedoms”).
+Luksic was born on 14 June 1976, in Bar, Montenegro where he finished elementary and high school.
+He graduated in June 1998 from the University of Montenegro, Faculty of Economics in Podgorica, Entrepreneurship department.
+He obtained a Master’s Degree at the same institution in October 2002 (thesis: “Spontaneous Order and Transition”) and a Ph.D. in September 2005 (thesis: “Transition – Process of Achieving Economic and Political Freedoms”).

-He is Associate Professor at the Faculty of International Economics, Finance, and Business in Podgorica, teaching the courses Economics and Development and Market Functioning.
-During summer semesters of 2004, 2005 and 2006 he was a teaching assistant at the Entrepreneurship department of the University of Montenegro's Faculty of Economics.
+He is Associate Professor at the Faculty of International Economics, Finance, and Business in Podgorica, teaching the courses of Economics and Development.

-He completed several specialist courses and trainings: “Specialist Course,” Diplomatic Academy of Vienna, 1999; “U.S. Visitor Program,” Washington, 15th March – 1 April 2000, “Summer School of Economics G17,” Belgrade, July 1998, “Visitor Leadership Programme” organised by the French Ministry of Foreign Affairs.
+He completed several specialist courses and trainings: “Specialist Course,” Diplomatic Academy of Vienna, 1999; “U.S. Visitor Program,” Washington, 15th March – 1 April 2000, “Summer School of Economics G17,” Belgrade, July 1998, “Visitor Leadership Programme” organised by the French Ministry of Foreign Affairs in 2001.

 He has participated in a number of conferences, seminars, scientific meetings and was engaged in various NGO projects in the past.

-He is a member of the Council for Economic Sciences of the Montenegrin Academy of Sciences and Arts, and Vice President of the ruling Democratic Party of Socialists from 2001 until 2015 and its Vice President from 2011 until 2015.
+He is a member of the Board for Economic Sciences of the Montenegrin Academy of Sciences and Arts.
+He was member of the Presidency of the ruling Democratic Party of Socialists from 2001 until 2015 and its Vice President from 2011 until 2015.

-He is fluent in English, and also speaks German, Italian, and French.
+He is fluent in English, and also speaks Italian, French and German.